Matthew-Klawitter/SongTitleParser/README.md

 2. Windows

 ## Instructions
-1. Download or clone this project and extract it
+1. Download and extract or clone this project
 2. Locate - FindTitle.py
 3. Run the script - Python FindTitle.py